Audio Guide Narration and Tours Voice Overs

 Audio guide narration is a growing sector of the tourism industry.
 But audio guides, whether for cities, museums, or even whole countries, are just part of this burgeoning business.
-Audio guides are also found in hospitals, factories, in real estate, in apartments and homes, even in communities yet to be constructed.
+Audio guides are also found in hospitals, factories, real estate, apartments, and homes, even in communities yet to be constructed.

 Whether accompanying video or alone as an audio-only element, these guides help listeners create mental pictures and recount the story or history of special places.
-Public sites, popular visitor destinations, historical places, permanent museum collections or travelling exhibitions, people get more out of their visits with insightful engaging guided narration.
+Public sites, popular visitor destinations, historical places, permanent museum collections, or traveling exhibitions, people get more out of their visits with insightful engaging guided narration.

-City and outdoor guides require great storytelling skills and a clear, engaging tone.
-Keeping listeners informed and focused in the midst of external stimuli is a challenge Kim is adept at meeting head on.
+City and outdoor guides require excellent storytelling skills and a clear, engaging tone.
+Keeping listeners informed and focused amid external stimuli is a challenge Kim is adept at meeting head-on.
 She has been the city-guide voice for ten towns in Canada and the US and the English voice for the guided walking tour series for the whole country of Georgia.

 Apps and Services - The Future of Audio Guides